 - Cain and Abel: Tamitha is the Cain to Pamitha's Abel.

 - Duel Boss: During the final round of the Nightwings' first match against then, Tamitha will challenge her sister to a 1-on-1.
 The Voice is annoyed they are messing with the Rites to settle personal scores.

 - Leitmotif: Sky Dance.

 - Loophole Abuse: Tamitha's plan exploits the fact that people who return using the Liberation Rite become part of the Commonwealth's elite, so that she, a Harp, can become part of the ruling elite and destroy the Commonwealth from the inside.
 Unfortunately for her, the Commonwealth see through her plan right away and subject her to endless interrogation should she be liberated.

 - Never My Fault: Tamitha's plan to destroy the Commonwealth from the inside fails, since they interrogate her rather than unquestioningly giving her power.
 She still believes her plan was ruined because her sisters betrayed her.

 - Reality Ensues: Tamitha plans to use the privileges that ascended exiles receive to overthrow the Commonwealth from the inside.
-If she ascends, they throw her in a jail cell to interrogate her for information.
+If she is liberated, they throw her in a jail cell to interrogate her for information.
 The Commonwealth is corrupt, not idiotic, and they aren't going to help a well known Commonwealth hater.